shoui520/shoui520.github.io/docs/vn.md

 This guide will go over how to play visual novels in Japanese and learn Japanese from them, this guide assumes you already have a Japanese visual novel set up and working, if not, check out [Cross Platform VN Setup](/vn-setup).

 ??? question "Clipboard Inserter"
-	Google Chrome and Microsoft Edge have removed support for Manifest V2 extensions.
+	Google Chrome has removed support for Manifest V2 extensions.
 This means extensions such as Clipboard Inserter and uBlock Origin no longer work.
 	Therefore, users who wish to continue using these browsers must use websockets instead.
-	If you are using a browser with support for manifest V2 extensions, such as Brave, you can continue using Clipboard Inserter instead.
+	If you are using a browser with support for manifest V2 extensions, such as Microsoft Edge, Brave or Firefox, you can continue using Clipboard Inserter instead.

 Requirements: